 Spartanburg is home to seven institutions of higher education.
-Five of these institutions have students seeking internships.
+Five of these institutions have students seeking undergraduate internships.

 College Town Internship Connections

 |Internships at Spartanburg Methodist College

 Who can help me?
 Courtney Shelton

 The George - Sarah Butler

 A guide to creating a successful internship for you and your intern